MahdiMir/MahdiMir.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to my GitHub Page

-You can use the [editor on GitHub](https://github.com/MahdiMir/MahdiMir.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [my LinkedIn profile](https://www.linkedin.com/in/mirhosseini) to learn more about my background, experience and skills.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.